Political Science 3300

 material in the context of what we know from texts and inscriptions,

-has previously been acknowledged.
-Connelly investigates the ways in
+than has previously been acknowledged.
+Connelly investigates the

-which portrait statues and architectural sculpture, including karyatids
+ways in which portrait statues and architectural sculpture,

-and figured column drums, may reflect the ritual circulation of women
+including karyatids and figured column drums, may reflect the ritual

 Holland

-Cotter/The Glory That Was Greece From a Female Perspective/NYT December
+Glory That Was Greece From a Female Perspective/NYT December 19,

-and passive role in Athenian society.
-It is true that they lived with
+mute and passive role in Athenian society.
+It is true that they

-restrictions modern Westerners would find intolerable.
-Technically they
+lived with restrictions modern Westerners would find intolerable.

-were not citizens.
-In terms of civil rights, their status differed
+Technically they were not citizens.
+In terms of civil rights, their

-little from that of slaves.
-Marriages were arranged; girls were
+status differed little from that of slaves.
+Marriages were arranged;

-expected to have children in their midteens.
-Yet, the show argues, the
+girls were expected to have children in their midteens.
+Yet, the

-assumption that women lived in a state of purdah, completely removed
+show argues, the assumption that women lived in a state of purdah,

 Recommended - See: